History

 Architecture

-The top and slope of a rocky, lonely hill were used to build a small castle.
-The main, representative, residential and at the same time the best protected by terrain conditions part of the castle, consisted of a residential building reinforced with a buttress and a square tower with dimensions of about 9 x 9 meters, was located on the south side of the hill, in the highest part of the rock.
+The top and slopes of a rocky hill, standing alone but on the eastern side separated from the vast foothills only by a narrow valley, were used to build a small castle.
+The main, representative and residential part of the castle, which was best protected by terrain conditions, consisted of a residential building reinforced with a buttress and a square tower measuring approximately 9 x 9 meters, located on the southern side of the hill, in the highest part of the rock.
+Between the tower and the building there was a small, tight courtyard, defined by the walls connecting the two main buildings.

-The middle ward was located about 5-6 meters lower than the tower with a residential house.
-These two buildings were surrounded on the north and east by a defensive wall connected with rock blocks.
-In the eastern part there was a small four-sided tower protruding entirely in front of the face of the wall, and in the north-west curtain an entrance gate in the form of a simple wall opening.
-The gate was protected by a horseshoe-shaped tower placed on a rocky promontory on the north side.
+The middle bailey was located about 5-6 meters lower than the tower with the residential house.
+It occupied the slopes of the hill on the northern and eastern sides of the upper ward.
+In the eastern part of the wall line, there was a small four-sided tower protruding entirely in front of the wall, and in the north-west curtain there was an entrance gate in the form of a simple portal in the wall.
+The gate was protected by a horseshoe-shaped tower located on a rocky promontory on the northern side.

 In the 16th century, the castle was enlarged by adding an outer bailey on the west side.
 It had the form of an oblong courtyard, on one side surrounded by a wall and on the other protected by the older upper castle wall and landform.
 An access road to the upper part of the castle led inside the outer bailey.
 It began in the south in a narrow passage marked out by a curtain of the wall on one side and a rock wall from the other.
 Around the middle of the outer bailey the passage to its economic part was protected by a quadrilateral gatehouse, behind which the passage widened into a slightly larger courtyard.
 In its northern part there were some buildings with cellars.